steveowashere/video-transcode-batch-script/README.md

 # Usage

-There is one python script than needs to be run in whichever way you see fit (Python 2.x or 3.x is required).
+There is one python script than needs to be run in whichever way you see fit (Python 3 is required).
 This depends on your OS.
 It has been tested on Linux and Windows.
 It will likely work on OSx.
 The batch script will be output as a shell script by default, but this can be changed to any format needed by modifying the 'BatchScriptName'

 The script also needs to be setup for your folders/paths.
 You also need to manually enter the arguments you want for each video that will be processed.
 I have included my 'default' agruments I use.
 Pay attention to the comments in the script, as they will tell you what everything does.